Marriage Counselling: Options & Cost

 Some may think that marriage counselling is only an option when facing the prospect of divorce or separation in a long-term marriage.
 However, marriage counselors are trained to support many different couples with many different challenges, including conflict, growth, major life changes, infidelity, and other struggles.
 Partners of all ages may benefit from this form of care, including young people and older adults.
 Marriage counselling can be a unique way to learn healthy communication with your partner, regardless of age, identity, or relationship structure.
 Below, explore marriage counselling methods for those in the UK, their cost, and how they work.

-Marriage counselling is when marriage and family therapy providers offer advice and support to married couples or people in other types of romantic partnerships.
+Also called marriage therapy, marriage counselling is when marriage and family therapy providers offer advice and support to couples or people in other types of romantic partnerships.
+A marriage counsellor can provide a non-judgmental space to spouses hoping to address a range of specific issues.
+A couple may work through infidelity, communication issues, frequent conflict, or other relationship problems.
 Any couple can attend relationship counselling sessions.
-The American Psychological Association (APA) refers to this type of therapy as couple and family psychology (CFP) because families and couples take many forms, and not all people choose to get married in a long-term relationship.
+The American Psychological Association (APA) refers to this type of therapy as couple and family psychology (CFP) because families and couples take many forms, and not all people choose to tie the knot in a long-term relationship.

 In counselling sessions, a therapist might help their clients build healthy relationship skills, such as direct communication, active listening, and respect.
 They may also help the couple through a specific argument or challenge, such as a disagreement on when to have children or differing political views.